Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation: System Model, Operating Constraints and the Network Types

+In this section, we will introduce the details of our system model, the operating constraints on the cognitive radio environment that go with this model and the classification of the network types studied throughout the paper based on these operating constraints.

-\section{System Model}
+\subsection{System Model}

-Consider an underlay cognitive multiple access network as described above: $N$ SUs transmit data to an SBS and interfere with the signal reception at a PBS.
-Let $h_i$ and $g_i$ represent the fading power gains for the $i$th STSB and STPB links, respectively.
-The classical ergodic block fading model \cite{Tse} is assumed to hold to model variations in channel states for all STPB and STSB links.
-Further, we assume that $h_i$'s and $g_i$'s are i.i.d. random variables, and the random vectors ${\mathbi h}=\sqparen{h_1,h_2,\ldots,h_N}^\top$ and ${\mathbi g}= \sqparen{g_1,g_2,\ldots,g_N}^\top$ are also independent.
-The communication set-up is represented in Fig. \ref{F1} pictorially. \begin{definition} We say that the cumulative distribution function (CDF) of a random variable $X$, denoted by $F\paren{x}$, belongs to the class $\cal C$-distributions if it satisfies the following properties: \begin{itemize} \item $F\paren{x}$ is continuous. \item $F(x)$ has a positive support, {\em i.e.,} $F(x)=0$ for $x \leq 0$. \item $F(x)$ is strictly increasing, {\em i.e.,} $F(x_1)<F(x_2)$ for $0<x_1<x_2$. \item The tail of $F(x)$ decays to zero \emph{double exponentially}, {\em i.e.,} there exist constants $\alpha>0$, $\beta>0$, $n>0$, $l \in \R$ and a slowly varying function $H(x)$ satisfying $H(x) = \LO{x^{n}}$ such that
+We consider an underlay cognitive uplink in which $N$ SUs transmit data to an SBS and interfere with the signal reception at a PBS.
+Let $h_i$ and $g_i$ represent the fading power gains for the $i$th {\em direct} and {\em interference} links, respectively.
+The classical ergodic block fading model \cite{Tse} is assumed to hold to model statistical variations in channel states for all direct and interference links.
+Further, we assume that $h_i$'s are independent and identically distributed (i.i.d.) random variables among themselves and $g_i$'s are i.i.d. random variables among themselves, but direct channel gains $h_i, i=1, \ldots, N$ may have a different joint distribution than that of interference channel gains $g_i$, $i=1, \ldots, N$.
+That is, the random vectors ${\mathbi h}=\sqparen{h_1,h_2,\ldots,h_N}^\top$ and ${\mathbi g}= \sqparen{g_1,g_2,\ldots,g_N}^\top$ are also independent, but possibly with different distributions.
+The explained communication set-up is represented in Fig. \ref{F1} pictorially.